llvm/llvm-www/proposals/LP0004-project-governance.md

 _Area teams_ are not intended to be direction setters or primary maintainers of their areas, although individuals on an _area team_ may fulfill that role separately.
 The _area team's_ role is as a steward and moderator ensuring the health and smooth operation of the area.

-Each _area team_ will have 5 members elected by the _voting contributors_.
+Each _area team_ will have an odd number of members with a minimum of three (3) members and a maximum of nine (9) elected by the _voting contributors_.
 Candidates for _area teams_ must be a _voting contributor_ and self-nominated.
 An individual cannot serve on two _area teams_.

+An _area team_ with less than nine members may increase its size up to nine members with a majority vote.
+The _area team_ may then appoint members to fill any vacancies as normal.
+If at the beginning of an election there are insufficient candidates to fill all vacancies on an area team, the team size will decrease to the largest odd number that all the candidates can fill.
+If less than three candidates run for election for an _area team_ the _project council_ will either recruit members or disband the team.

 Members of an _area team_ are elected for 1 year terms.

 #### Initial Area Teams

-With this proposal a group of initial _area teams_ will be formed with defined domain areas.
-The members of each _area team_ will be defined by an election held after the adoption of the proposal.
-The initial _area teams_ proposed below are based on statistics generated from the LLVM project repository (See Appendix 2 for applicable scripts).

-In dividing the LLVM project into _area teams_, this proposal seeks to break up areas of the project based on contribution volume and number of active contributors.
-This proposal assumes that areas of the project with more unique contributors are more likely to have contributor disagreements, and that areas with more highly active contributors will be more likely to have diverse _area team_ formations.

-This proposal puts a possible set of _area teams_ to form with the specified areas of responsibility.
-One notable point is that LLVM (`:/llvm`) had 945 unique authors contribute over the 12 month period used for statistics.
-This is far more than any other part of the project, and it justified splitting LLVM into two teams, which are separated as the _LLVM Backend_ and _LLVM Middle-end_.
-Clang had 706 unique authors, which is also significantly higher than other sub-projects.
-To represent different parts of the Clang community the _Clang_ and _Clang Tooling_ teams are separated below.

-* LLVM Backend (CodeGen, MC, Target)
+This proposal suggests the formation of a small number of _area teams_ based on the most active parts of the project.
+These _area teams_ will form the initial _project council_ and it will be the _project council's_ responsibility to form additional _area teams_ to meet the project's needs.

-* LLVM Middle-end (Everything not covered by LLVM Backend)
+* LLVM
-* Clang (All the `clang` sub-project except tooling and format libraries and tools)
-* Clang Tooling (`clang-tools-extra` and the tooling and format libraries from `clang`)
-* C/C++ Runtime Libraries (`libcxx`, `libc`, `libunwind`, `libcxxabi`)
-* Compiler Runtimes (`compiler-rt`, `openmp`)
-* Flang (`flang`)
+* Clang
-* MLIR (`mlir`)
+* MLIR
-* LLDB (`lldb`)
-* Binary tools (`lld`, `bolt`)
-* Incubator (`circt`, `torch-mlir`, `Polygeist`, `clangir`, etc)
-* Project Infrastructure (`zorg`, `utils`, `llvm-test-suite`, CI/CD, hosting, etc)
+* Infrastructure
-* Community (Discord, Discourse, etc)
+* Community

+#### Process for New Area Teams

+Any project area that has at least three members interested in forming an _area team_ can request the _project council_ form one.
+The _project council_ will then consider the needs of the project and determine whether to form a new team or not.

+When the _project council_ forms a new area team, the project council will nominate members for the team to serve until the next elections.

 ##### Community & Infrastructure Area Teams